 Apply Shading to Alternate Rows and Columns with Conditional Formatting

 This article makes use of Excel’s built-in functions such as ROW, COLUMN & MOD.
-Here are little details of these functions for a better understanding of the code snippet provided ahead.
+Here are some details of these functions for a better understanding of the code snippet provided ahead.

 - MOD() function returns the remainder after a number is divided by a divisor, where the first parameter to the function is the numeric value whose remainder you wish to find and the second parameter is the number used to divide into the number parameter.
 If the divisor is 0, then it will return the #DIV/0! error.

-Let us start writing some code to accomplish the goal with the help of Aspose.Cells for Java API.
+Let’s start writing some code to accomplish this goal with the help of Aspose.Cells for .NET API.

 The following snapshot shows the resultant spreadsheet loaded in Excel application.

 In order to apply the shading to alternative columns, all you have to do is to change the formula =MOD(ROW(),2)=0 as =MOD(COLUMN(),2)=0, that is; instead of getting the row index, modify the formula to retrieve the column index.
-The resultant spreadsheet, in this case, will look like the following image.
+The resultant spreadsheet, in this case, will look as follow.